• Skip to primary navigation

 • Peel your potatoes and quarter them.
 Boil for 15 minutes until fork tender.
 Strain in a colander and place them into a mixing bowl.

-• Meanwhile, fry your diced onions in 1 tbsp of oil until soft and translucent.
+• Meanwhile, fry your diced onions in 1 tablespoon of oil until soft and translucent.
 Place into the mixing bowl.

 • Season your potatoes and onions with salt, garlic powder and black pepper.